kode4food/ale/docstring/is-identical.md

 (eq "hello" h)
 ~~~

 Like most predicates, this function can also be negated by prepending the `!` character.
-In this case, _true_ will be returned if not all forms are equal.
+In this case, _#t_ (true) will be returned if not all forms are equal.